Tejas-H5/Calculator/Readme.md

 ### What do I want to remove?
 - `[ERROR]: Argument 0 to function sin was of type ERROR, but it wants NUMBER`
     - such a dumb error. but it is hard to remove. or maybe it is easy and I haven't thought about it enough.

+### Have I learned anything from this?

+I had originally imagined parsing to be much harder, but when you think about the text as having a tree-like structure, it makes a lot more sense and even becomes quite simple.
+The algorithm to index into a tensor and get another tensor/assign to locations in a tensor is far more complicated than any of the parser, despite being a completely unrelated side-tangent.

+Initially (and even now), I had a parser architecture where  I would parse something, and if it was not the thing I wanted, I would return false at some point, and propagate this upwards.
+However, there are times where I will have parsed this thing, and then realized that it wasnt it, but then when I am parsing the next thing, I am doing all of the work done by the previous thing all over again.
+For example, if I want to parse a function call, I will first parse an identifier (being the name of the function), then look for an open brace, followed by a comma separated list of expressions and then a closing brace.
+If I don't find the brace, I will know that it wasn't a function call, and return false from parseFunctionCall.
+However, I will then start parsing a variable indexation.
+It is almost identical to a function call, but with square braces instead of () braces.
+We parse the identifier all over again, and then find that it isn't an indexation, etc etc. until we find that it is just a plain old variable.
+This is the wrong way to think about it.
+Really, once an identifier is parsed, the next thing can be a function call, indexation, or nothing and so we should instead have functions named like traverseIdentifier, and so now the functions aren't responsible for parsing a specific thing, but traversing a type of identifier.
+But maybe I have it right.
+Maybe by doing this traversal approach, we loose the broader context of which the identifier was a part of.
+I think sometimes it works and sometimes it doesn't.
+One thing I know for sure now is to have some sort of tree diagram displaying the parsing order of things.
+I thought that only expressions, terms, and root level things in a math expression had order operations, but turns out EVERYTHING IN THE LANGUAGE will have some form of precedence or whatever associated with it, and it is very easy to loose track of what is on what level and make an incorrect parsing tree (which I have probably already done).
+When I do this again, I will probably keep some sort of document on the side to keep track of this precedence/hierarchy tree.